michiruf/play-swagger/README.md

 # Play Swagger module
-Playframework 1.3 module to integrate swagger.
+Playframework 1.3 module to integrate swagger in your application.

 ## Add it to your project
-Put the dependency in your {dependencies.yml} file:
+Put the dependency in your <pre>dependencies.yml</pre> file:
 ```lang
 require:
     - boblakk -> swagger 0.0.1
 ```
-The need to define the organization as boblakk (or something else) is because the organization [play] is already reserved for play modules lookup.

-Define a new repository to get the module from github:
+Define the repository to get the module from github:
 ```lang
 repositories:
    - boblakk-play-github: